MohitGoel92/An-Introduction-to-Natural-Language-Processing-NLP-/README.md

 - The goal of NER is to identify and label key nouns with real-world concepts that they represent.
 - In our case, an NLP model will be able to identify a GPE feature:
     - GPE is a Geopolitical entity, for example, countries, cities, and states.
-- NER features include peoples' names, organisations, product names, dates and times, amounts of money, event, ... etc.
+- NER features include peoples' names, organisations, product names, dates and times, amounts of money, events, ... etc.

 ### Step 8: Coreference resolution